 Trials often involve some type of risk or potential harm or injury to its participants.
 Trials will also often require participants to go through additional procedures, tests and assessments based on the particular study protocol.
 All of these risks and requirements should be included in the informed consent document provided to participants prior to the start of the research.

 What Happens After a Clinical Trial?

-Once a clinical trial is completed, the researchers carefully examine all of the collected data before making a final determination as to meaning of the findings or whether further testing may be needed.
-Following phase I and phase II trials, researchers have to decide whether to stop testing if it is determined that the new drug, device or other treatment being tested was found to be unsafe or ineffective.
-After phase III trials, this is generally when researchers will make conclusions regarding the medical importance of the new treatment approach to certain diseases or conditions.
+Once a clinical trial is completed, the researchers carefully examine all of the collected data before making a final determination as to the meaning of the findings or whether further testing may be needed.
+Following Phase 1 and Phase 2 trials, researchers have to decide whether to stop testing if it is determined that the new drug, device or other treatment being tested was found to be unsafe or ineffective.
+After Phase 3 trials, researchers make conclusions regarding the medical importance of the new treatment approach to certain diseases or conditions.

 If the results of a clinical trial are particularly significant, they may be widely discussed among members of the news media, at scientific meetings and by patient advocacy groups.
 If a new treatment approach has been determined to be safe and effective during a clinical trial, it may become accepted as the new standard of care for a certain disease or condition.